 The Reality Check:

 Why does it work?
 Because of the S.G.
 Highway Flyovers.
 You can reach Sola Civil Hospital, the High Court, and even the corporate offices in Prahladnagar without stopping at a single traffic signal.
-This connectivity is gold for tenants.
+This connectivity is very strong for tenants.

 Investment Potential: